 Let’s learn about time management skills in the case of all 4 modules of the IELTS exam:

-- The speaking section contains 3 parts: parts 1, 2 and 3.
-In part 2, when you are given a cue card topic to prepare for 1 minute and speak for 2 minutes, manage your time in a way that you can write all the main points on the piece of page given by the examiner in 1 minute.
+- The speaking section contains 3 parts: parts 1, 2, and 3.
+In part 2, when you are given a cue card topic to prepare for 1 minute and speak for 2 minutes, manage your time in a way that you can write all the main points on the piece of paper given by the examiner in 1 minute.
 This will be done for sure when you get in the habit of doing this on a daily basis before you appear in your real exam.

-- You need to fulfil the demands of all the questions by maintaining fluency with coherence, effective pronunciation, no grammatical mistakes and a wide range of vocabulary.
+- You need to fulfil the demands of all the questions by maintaining fluency with coherence, effective pronunciation, no grammatical mistakes, and a wide range of vocabulary.

-- Each and every question needs to be answered by wearing a smile on your face which makes you feel comfortable in front of the examiner.
+- Each and every question needs to be answered by wearing a smile on your face, which makes you feel comfortable in front of the examiner.

 8. Build Strong English Skills for Long-Term Success

-- Get in the habit of listening to English music, and watching English movies with subtitles, which will be beneficial for listening tests.
+- Get in the habit of listening to English music and watching English movies with subtitles, which will be beneficial for listening tests.

 - Read English newspapers, books, and blogs daily to enhance your comprehension skills for the reading test.